J.D. Degree Requirements

 A student must take 6 credit hours in a course or combination of courses that meet the school's experiential course requirement.
 These courses are primarily clinical, internship, or skills simulation courses.
 Courses fulfilling the requirement will be designated by the faculty.

-American Bar Association (ABA) 303(c) Course Requirement
+American Bar Association Standard 303(c) Course Requirement

 Requirements for the J.D.
 Degree